westerndigitalcorporation/libzbc/README.md

 device handle returned by the *zbc_open()* function.
 Operations such as report zones, reset zone write pointer, etc. only need the device handle.

-### Emulation Mode

-*libzbc* can emulate host-managed disks operation using a regular file or a legacy standard block device file (regular disk or loopback device).
-The use of the library in such case is identical to the native mode case, assuming that the emulated device is first configured by executing the *zbc_set_zones tool*.
-For an emulated zoned block device setup using a regular block device, the block device file of the backend device must always be used.
-Using the backend device SG node file will not work.

 ### Functions Documentation

 More detailed information on *libzbc* functions and data types is available